 What is Preventive Maintenance for an RV?

-What do you do to keep your brick and stick home in good shape?
+What do you do to keep your brick-and-mortar home in good shape?
 You may clean out the gutters, change out the air filters, do some housekeeping, and replace the roof shingles every 10-15 years.
 Your motorhome or travel trailer has its maintenance needs to keep it in the best working condition.

 As your RV ages, it deals with road conditions, weather, the heat of the sun, and general wear through use.
 The rubber components try out, caulked areas form gaps, and other parts may shake loose.
-If moisture finds its way through a crack, mold or mildew can start to break down structural supports or get into the ventilation.
+If moisture finds its way through a crack, mold, or mildew, it can start to break down structural supports or get into the ventilation.

 RV preventive maintenance is a systematic inspection of the various components that make up your coach.
 The maintenance an RV requires is primarily visual, but some parts need a little more attention.
 The majority of work RV service centers see throughout the year comes from maintenance problems that owners could’ve caught early.